-When more than one of the signs listed above apply to you, then it’s probably time to file bankruptcy.
-You’ll need the help of a qualified attorney to ensure it’s the right option for you and to make it happen.
+When one or more of the signs listed above apply to you, then it may be time to file bankruptcy.
+You’ll need the help of a qualified bankruptcy attorney to ensure it’s the right option for you and to make it happen.
 Day One Credit is pleased to recommend any of the lawyers listed on our Bankruptcy Attorney Page.
 Alternatively, also check out our post on how to choose a good bankruptcy lawyer.

-If you are considering filing bankruptcy or have recently filed and realize you need to replace your car, Day One Credit specializes in bankruptcy car loans to make sure you can get the vehicle you need without your bankruptcy getting in the way.
-Our goal is simple: Helping each customer going through bankruptcy get the car and loan they need while also helping them rebuild their credit.
+If you are considering filing bankruptcy or have recently filed and realize you need to replace your car, Day One Credit specializes in finding bankruptcy car loans to help you get the vehicle you need without your bankruptcy getting in the way.
+Our goal is simple: Helping each customer going through bankruptcy find the car and loan they need while also helping them rebuild their credit.
 Feel free to contact us to speak with one of our friendly customer service representatives to learn more about how we can help.
-You can also get started right away when you apply online with our easy online application, which will give you an answer in a matter of minutes thanks to our great network of lenders who all compete for your business.
-This is how we find the loan option that’s best for you!
+You can also get started right away when you apply online with our easy online application, which will give you an answer in a matter of minutes thanks to our network of lenders who all compete for your business.
+This is how we find the loan option that fits your situation!

 At Day One Credit we are experts at finding the best possible bankruptcy car loans in order to help our customers purchase high-quality used cars.
 We are not lawyers, we do not give legal advice, and nothing we say should be taken as legal advice.
 Your first step in anything related to bankruptcy should always be seeking the advice and counsel of a qualified bankruptcy attorney.